amituttam/notes/docs/networking/tcpdump.rst

   RESET     R             Reset, indication of immediate abort of conn.
   PUSH      P             Push, immediate push of data from sender.
   URGENT    U             Urgent, takes precedence over other data.
-            "."
-Placeholder, usually used for ACK.
+  NONE      A dot *.*     Placeholder, usually used for ACK.
   ========  ============  =============================================

 Examples